 Things to Note: this isn’t an official activity of the island, so before you do so, please make sure you do a proper depth check of the water before you partake in this activity.
 Also, the climb up from the ocean back onto the rocks is not exactly easy-peasy, so make sure you’re wearing reef shoes or at least a pair of shoes to assist with getting out of the water.

-Activity to Do in Nusa Lembongan #7 – Visit Nusa Ceningan via The Yellow Bridge
+Visit Nusa Ceningan via The Yellow Bridge

 Nusa Ceningan, the smallest island of the trio of Nusa islands, is actually connected to Nusa Lembongan via a popular yellow suspension bridge.
 The reason why this bridge is so popular could be for a myriad of reasons, but mostly because it’s exhilarating to even try and ride your motorbike across it – it’s actually so small and narrow that you will most likely brush against the leg hair of fellow riders riding the opposite way if you encounter them.
 Of course, this means you should only partake in this activity if you’re confident in your bike-riding skills.